AndrewShidel/GeneticAlgorithm-QT/README.md

 To resume:
 * Run "make resume" from the env directory

+To quit:
+* Type "kill" while the program is running.

 To delete compiled files:
 * Run "make reset" from env.
 * This is done every time "make start" is run.